Modern Slavery Statement

 - Whistleblower Policy - Our Whistleblowing Policy provides a platform for our employees and any external person to raise or report any concerns or suspicion of modern slavery in any parts of our business or supply chains in an anonymous manner without fear of reprisals.

 With the enactment of the Modern Slavery Act, we have implemented the following measures:

-- We have published our Group Modern Slavery Policy and updated our Code of Conduct for all existing staff to read and acknowledge.
-All new staff are required to read and understand our core policies, including our Code of Conduct and Modern Slavery Policy to ensure they are aware of their legal, regulatory and compliance responsibilities.
+- We have updated our Modern Slavery Policy to include reference to our Whistleblower Policy.
+All new staff are required to read and understand our core policies, including our Code of Conduct and Modern Slavery Policy, to ensure they are aware of their legal, regulatory and compliance responsibilities.
 Our policies are readily accessible on our local intranet webpage.

 - We have prepared anti-modern slavery clauses to incorporate into supplier contracts (where relevant and appropriate).

-- We have a Whistleblower program available for all staff and external parties.
+- We have a Whistleblower Policy and external hotline available for all staff and external parties

-At the end of the reporting period (2019/2020), we did not identify any instances of modern slavery risk within our operations and our immediate suppliers.
+At the end of the reporting period (2020/2021), we did not identify any instances of modern slavery risk in our operations and our suppliers.
 We have also not received any complaints through our Whistleblower program on modern slavery risk.

 OUR PLANS FOR 2020/2021

 During the next reporting period (2021/2022) we intend to: